Changes to the Health Services Award

 To be notified of further changes, subscribe to email updates.

-Learn more about the upcoming changes to classifications and minimum pay rates for some employees covered by the Health Services Award.
+Learn more about changes to classifications and minimum pay rates for some employees covered by the Health Services Award.

 Background to the changes